godotengine/godot-docs/tutorials/platform/ios/plugins_for_ios.rst

     {
       "type": "product_info",
       "result": "ok",
-      "invalid_ids": [ list of requested ids that were invalid ], "ids": [ list of ids that were valid ], "titles": [ list of valid product titles (corresponds with list of valid ids) ], "descriptions": [ list of valid product descriptions ] , "prices": [ list of valid product prices ], "localized_prices": [ list of valid product localized prices ],
+      "invalid_ids": [ list of requested IDs that were invalid ], "ids": [ list of IDs that were valid ], "titles": [ list of valid product titles (corresponds with list of valid IDs) ], "descriptions": [ list of valid product descriptions ] , "prices": [ list of valid product prices ], "localized_prices": [ list of valid product localized prices ],